anvikavas/sampleStudent/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+-->
 # Second Milestone

-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone To make my device multi-functional, my first modification included a text-to-morse code translator with the Arduino Micro I was previously using and a text-speech translator with a Raspberry PI.
-I initially had the idea of creating a braille display.
-I would use the Raspberry PI to read the text and then print out the words in braille.
-However, with that

-Raspberry Pi Open CV + Arduino Morse Code
+The first modification I implemented started from the idea of a text-to-braille translator.
+I planned to use a Raspberry Pi OpenCV to read the text and the Arduino Micro to control a braille display.
+However, with the idea of this display came a plethora of technical problems.
+Creating a display small enough to be portable and lightweight while still translating more than a sentence at a time would require extremely small motors and  sensors.
+Then came the development of a Morse Code translator using the same vibrating motor in milestone one.
+Later, I realized that Morse code, like Braille, is not an accessible method of communication; as a matter of fact, only 1% of the population can understand Morse code.
+So to complete this milestone, I decided to create a text-to-speech translator and control it with a Raspberry Pi.
+The first step was connecting my Pi to my computer remotely.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
--->

 # First Milestone

 ![MilestoneOne](MilestoneOne.png)

 The first step of this project is to develop a simple system that assists visually-impaired individuals navigate a space.
 It alerts the user of objects within a 70cm radius with either haptic or auditive feedback (a vibrating motor or buzzer).
-As the object gets closer to the user, the system responds with more frequent vibrating or buzzing; a toggle switch is used to change between the motor and buzzer.
-Additionally, to establish a visual method of debugging, the circuit has a 5mm red LED that lights up in harmony with haptic or auditive feedback.
-Next, I will expand this gadget to make it multi-functinoal, like adding a Raspberry PI to translate text into morse code or attatching it to a jacket to make it a usable garment.
+As the object gets closer to the user, the system responds with more frequent vibrating or buzzing; a toggle switch is used to change between the motor and the buzzer.
+Additionally, to establish a visual debugging method, the circuit has a 5mm red LED that lights up in harmony with haptic or auditive feedback.
+Next, I will expand this gadget to make it multi-functional, like adding a Raspberry PI to translate text into Morse code or attaching it to a jacket to make it a usable garment.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>